joel-1080p/HorribleHoroscope/README.md

 ![IMG_2006 (1)](https://github.com/user-attachments/assets/c7bbf353-4dfb-455a-8742-71768d969a0c)

-Horrible Horoscope tells you about your day with the aspect of the negatives of your sign.
+Horrible Horoscope: Ever wondered what would happen if the universe woke up on the wrong side of the bed?
+This app flips your sunny horoscope upside down, giving you a sneak peek into the darker, snarkier side of your sign's destiny.
+Because why should optimism have all the fun?

 ## RUNNING HORRIBLE HOROSCOPE
 - Download [Ollama](https://ollama.com/download) to easly run an LLM to infrence from.